 - Fedora 19.x, 32-bit and 64-bit

-For those of you who have never heard of DigitalOcean, it is a Linux VPS cloud hosting provider established in about 3 years ago and headquartered in New York City.
+For those of you who have never heard of DigitalOcean, it is a Linux VPS cloud hosting provider established in New York City several years ago.
 It has grown rapidly since its inception and is now one of the largest cloud hosting providers in the world.
-You can read our DigitalOcean Review here.
-The error message described in this article applies to DigitalOcean’s servers.
-The same errors could also happen to the Linux servers from other hosting providers.
+You can read our DigitalOcean review here.
+The error message described in this article applies to DigitalOcean’s VPS cloud servers.
+The same error can also be seen on Linux servers from other hosting providers.

 The images below are the captured screens that display the fatal error message.